jokkedk/ZFDebug/README.md

 Installation & Usage
 ------------
 To install, place the folder 'ZFDebug' in your library path, next to the Zend folder.
-Then add the following method to your bootstrap class (in ZF1.8+):
+Then add the following method to your bootstrap file (in ZF1.8+):

 	protected function _initZFDebug()
 	{